 Travels from District of Columbia, USA

-Michael Maslansky's speaking fee falls within range: Contact for fee schedule (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Michael Maslansky's speaking fee falls within range: $0 to $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 Communication strategist and language expert, Michael Maslansky teaches companies how to effectively connect with customers in a society where skepticism is at an all-time high.
 As the CEO of Maslansky + Partners, his emotionally savvy coaching has helped numerous Fortune 500s, industry associations, and other organizations find their footing in times of crisis as well as strategically position their brands during brighter days.